CfA-Library/citing-software/page-archive-my-software-github-citation-file.md

 ---
 layout: page
-title: Adding citation file to GitHub repository
+title: Creating a citation file with your DOI from Zenodo
 description:
 image: assets/images/X.jpg
 nav-menu: true